Updated: Apr 24

 “Jesus was a good man who taught good things.
 But actual miracles and resurrection?
 Come on, be rational.”

-Like us, the early church struggled with wanting to silence the doubters.
+Like us, the early church felt the scoffing of doubters.

 No one wants to be thought of as naive and foolish.
 We all want to explain to the world just how Jesus died and rose again.
 We begin to think that if we explain it just right, or find a scientific basis, or prove it with physical signs, then we can make everyone believe.
 It's easy to feel embarrassed when we can't fully explain our own faith!